 CPU = 0.5 and IPC = 4

-Each thread runs for 50% time and when one is running on CPU, it can achieve the highest throughput.
+Each thread runs for 50% time and whichever is running on CPU, it can achieve the highest throughput.

 §2.
 Running two instances of nop on two CPUs belonging to the same core: